gilch/hissp/docs/tutorial.rst

 Hissp is not made of text, but data: Abstract Syntax Trees (AST).

 Abstract Syntax Tree
-  An type of intermediate tree data structure used by most compilers after parsing a programming language.
+  A type of intermediate tree data structure used by most compilers after parsing a programming language.

 You've been writing AST all along, albeit indirectly.